Tricky kids, tricky classes

 To book this workshop please contact Bill Hansberry

-Next, Staff reflect on their experiences using restorative pedagogy with students (since the level 1 workshop) and, through a series of collegial sharing protocols, create ‘burning questions’ to bring to larger circles for conversation and analysis.
-This exercise encourages honest straight-talk about the aspects of restorative work that worry Staff and airs the non-discussable about restorative practices in schools.
-If ignored, these questions act as roadblocks to the change process.
+Staff reflect on their experiences using restorative approaches with students (since the level 1 workshop) and air their burning questions to bring to larger circles for conversation and analysis.
+This exercise encourages honest and straightforward discussion about the aspects of restorative work that worry staff and addresses the non-discussable elements of restorative practices in schools.